fivetran/fivetran_sdk/README.md

 * Wide fact tables

 ### How do we collaborate on support?
-Once we get customers using your connector or destination, they can reach out to either Fivetran or you via support portals.
+Once we get customers using your source or destination connector, they can reach out to either Fivetran or you via support portals.
 Whoever receives a support ticket triages it and either fixes the issue and emails the customer back or passes it to the other side for handling.

 Our response times are articulated in our [Fivetran Support Policy](https://support.fivetran.com/hc/en-us/articles/5893119459223-Fivetran-Support-Policy) documentation.
 Bear in mind customers may expect your support response times to be similar.
 We recommend linking to your own SLAs/Support policies from the documentation you create for Fivetran.